 An allegation of plagiarism is intent-neutral.
 In other words, because the reader cannot discern whether the absence of a citation was done deliberately or you simply forgot to add a citation, it is important to proofread your paper before you submit it to ensure you have listed all sources used during your research.
 This is also why it is important to keep track of everything you have used during the course of writing your paper so you can easily assess whether all your sources have been cited properly.

 With this in mind, credit must be given when using one of the following in your own research paper:

 Any facts, statistics, graphs, drawings, or other non-textual elements used or that you adapted from another source;

 Any pieces of information that are not common knowledge;

 Quotations of another person's actual spoken or written words; or

 Paraphrase of another person's spoken or written words.

-To introduce students to the process of citing other people's work, the USC Social Work Librarians have created a useful online tutorial on avoiding plagiarism.
+To introduce students to the process of citing other people's work, the USC Libraries have created a useful onlinetutorial on avoiding plagiarism.
 It describes what constitutes plagiarism and offers helpful advice on how to properly cite sources.
-In addition, the Office of Student Judicial Affairs and Community Standards has also published, "Trojan Integrity: A Guide for Avoiding Plagiarism."
+In addition, the Office of Student Judicial Affairs and Community Standardshas also published, "Trojan Integrity: A Guide for Avoiding Plagiarism."
 This guide provides a comprehensive explanation for how to defend yourself against allegations of violating the university's policy on academic integrity.

-If you have any doubts about whether to cite a particular source concerning an argument or statement made in your paper, protect yourself by citing a source or sources that helps the reader determine the validity of your work.
-Note that not citing a source not only raises concerns about the integrity of your paper, but it also tells the reader that you have not conducted an effective or thorough review of the literature in support of the research problem.
+If you have any doubts about whether to cite a particular source concerning an argument or statement made in your paper, protect yourself by citing the source or sources that helps the reader determine the validity of your work.
+Note that not citing a source not only raises concerns about the academic integrity of your paper, but it also tells the reader that you did not conduct an effective or thorough review of the literature in support of examining the research problem.
 It also inhibits the reader's ability to review the cited source to obtain further information about what is being discussed in your paper.